AdeAdeB/MumsWhoCode-Capstone-Project/Starting_with_Question.md

 Question 2: How many distinct hosts are present in the CapeTown AirBnB listing?
 How many listings does each of this distinct hosts have?
 Which host have the most listings

-SQL Queries: SELECT COUNT(DISTINCT host_id) AS distinct_hosts_coumt
+SQL Queries: 1) Getting the total number of distinct hosts in the CapeTown AirBnB listing SELECT COUNT(DISTINCT host_id) AS distinct_hosts_coumt FROM listings
-FROM listings
 SELECT  host_id, MAX(host_total_listings_count) AS max_listings
 FROM listings
 GROUP BY host_id, host_total_listings_count
 ORDER BY host_total_listings_count DESC
+2) To determine the total number of listings each distinct host has SELECT host_id,
+COUNT(*) AS listing_count
+FROM listings
+GROUP BY host_id;
+3) Getting the host with the most listings
+SELECT
+host_id, host_name,
+COUNT(*) AS listing_count
+FROM listings
+GROUP BY host_id, host_name
+ORDER BY listing_count DESC;

-Answer: 11303
+Answer: 1) 11303
-Travelnest with the id '439074505' has the highest total listings of 5355
+3) Manageair has the most listings with listing count of '155'

 Question 3: On Availability, What is the total number of listings available for more than 90 days a year?
 How many listings have availability for less than 30 days a year?
 What percentage of listings are available for instant booking?

-SQL Queries: SELECT COUNT (*) AS total_listings_more_than_90_days FROM listings
+SQL Queries: 1) To get the total number of listings available for more than 90 days a year SELECT COUNT (*) AS total_listings_more_than_90_days FROM listings
 WHERE CAST (availability_365 AS INTEGER) > 90
-SELECT COUNT (*) AS total_listings_less_than_30_days
+2) To determine the number of listings available for less than 30 days a year SELECT COUNT (*) AS total_listings_less_than_30_days FROM listings
-FROM listings
 WHERE CAST (availability_365 AS INTEGER) <30

-SELECT
+3) Determining the percentage of listings available for instant booking SELECT
 (COUNT(CASE WHEN instant_bookable = 't' THEN 1 END) * 100) / COUNT(*) AS instant_booking_percentage
 FROM listings

-Answer: 14998
+Answer: 1) 14998
-3842
+        2) 3842
-27%
+        3) 27%

 Question 4: What are the different types of properties available and their counts?
 Which property type has the highest average price?
 Write a query to show the correlation between review and pricing.

-SQL Queries: 1) For different types of properties available SELECT property_type,
+SQL Queries: 1) Getting the different types of properties available SELECT property_type,
 COUNT (*) AS property_count
 FROM listings
 GROUP BY property_type
 ORDER BY property_count DESC
-2) The property with the highest average price
+2) To get the property with the highest average price SELECT property_type,
-SELECT
-property_type,
 AVG(CAST(REGEXP_REPLACE(listings.price, '[^\d.]', '', 'g') AS NUMERIC)) AS average_price